phoenixweiss/Craft-the-World-Level-Up-Gold-Mod/README.md

 **In the current version, 5 gold coins are added**

 ## Installation:
+1. Download the latest version from [releases section ↗](https://github.com/phoenixweiss/Craft-the-World-Level-Up-Gold-Mod/releases)
-1. Copy the contents of the `Level Up Gold Mod.zip` archive to the game folder, for example `D:\Games\Craft The World\`.
+2. Copy the contents of the `Level Up Gold Mod.zip` archive to the game folder, for example `D:\Games\Craft The World\`.
-2. Create a subfolder called "mods" if it doesn't already exist.
+3. Create a subfolder called "mods" if it doesn't already exist.
 Example full path: `D:\Games\Craft The World\mods\Level Up Gold Mod\`.
-3. Launch the mod when starting a new game by selecting the Level Up Gold Mod in the main menu.
+4. Launch the mod when starting a new game by selecting the Level Up Gold Mod in the main menu.

 ## Editing the amount of gold:
 If you want to automatically add a different amount of gold, you can edit the `initial_equipment.xml` file in the `mods\Level Up Gold Mod\data` folder.